 What’s a Carrier Locked iPhone Anyway?

-The lock is software code that’s put on the iPhone by the manufacturer to meet mobile operator requirements.
+The lock is a software code that’s put on the iPhone by the manufacturer to meet mobile operator requirements.
 These software locks are placed there to ensure you use your iPhone with a particular mobile company.
 These locks are in place until a different software code is entered to unlock the device.

 But even when you pay full-price, your iPhone is probably still locked to a carrier.
 Only iPhones that explicitly say “unlocked” are indeed not locked to a carrier.
 And that’s why it’s paramount to know the locked or unlocked status of your iPhone or the one you intend to purchase!

 Why Unlocking Matters

 It’s simple.
 Once unlocked, you can use an iPhone (models that are GSM devices with SIM cards) with any mobile carrier around the world providing GSM service.
 Just remove the current SIM card and pop in the new SIM card from your carrier of choice.